tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 For example, a cubic spline, requires that each cubic piecewise polynomial is constrained at each knot such that the curve is continuous, the first derivative is continuous, and the second derivative is continuous.
-Each constraint imposed on the piecewise cubic polynomial effectively frees up one degree of freedom by reducing complexity.
+Each constraint imposed on the piecewise cubic polynomial effectively reclaims one degree of freedom by reducing complexity.

 In general, a cubic spline with $$ K $$ knots uses a total of $$ 4 + K $$